aleksender/yii2-telegram-bot-template/README.md

-Telegram bot base on Yii2 basic project template.
+Telegram bot based on Yii2 basic project template.
 See [about yii2](https://github.com/yiisoft/yii2-app-basic).

 ## Changes other than the basic template